 12.1 What Next?

 Congratulations!
-If you've followed every part of this course, you should now have a solid understanding of the most important Photoshop tools and techniques.
+If you've followed every part of this Photoshop for beginners course, you should now have a solid understanding of the most important tools and techniques.

 So now you're ready to move on and work on new projects.
 In this concluding video, we'll talk about what the next steps should be as you continue to learn how to use Photoshop more effectively.
 We will talk about the relevant next steps if you are a photographer, a marketer, or a web and UI designer.